-The Company implemented a new enterprise resource planning, or ERP, system during 2019.
-The ERP system is a cloud-based hosting arrangement that is a service contract.
-The Company early and prospectively adopted ASU 2018-15, Intangibles-Goodwill and Other-Internal Use Software (Subtopic 350-40): Customer's

-Accounting for Implementation Costs Incurred in a Cloud Computing Arrangement That is a Service Contract in the classification of costs incurred in connection with the implementation of this hosted ERP system.
-Based on the guidance, the Company expensed all costs (internal and external) that were incurred in the planning and post-implementation operation stages and capitalized approximately \$149,000 in implementation costs related to the application development stage.
-The capitalized costs are amortized on a straight-line basis over the non-cancelable contract term of three years.
-As of December 31, 2019, approximately \$46,000 and \$87,000 of the capitalized costs were classified in current and noncurrent assets, respectively.
-The Company began amortizing the capitalized implementation costs in October 2019, which was the date the ERP system was placed in production and ready for its intended use.
-Amortization expense for the year ended December 31, 2019 was approximately \$16,000 and is included in selling, general and administrative expenses.
+The Company has several software systems that are cloud based hosting arrangements with service contracts.
+The Company early and prospectively adopted ASU 2018-15, Intangibles-Goodwill and Other-Internal Use Software (Subtopic 350-40): Customer's Accounting for Implementation Costs Incurred in a Cloud Computing Arrangement That is a Service Contract in the classification of costs incurred in connection with the implementation of these various software systems.
+Based on the guidance, the Company expenses all costs (internal and external) that are incurred in the planning and post-implementation operation stages and has capitalized approximately \$344,000 in implementation costs related to the application development stage.
+The capitalized costs are amortized on a straight-line basis over the non-cancelable contract terms, generally three years.
+As of December 31, 2020 and 2019, approximately \$228,000 and \$46,000, respectively, of the capitalized costs were classified in current assets and \$0 and \$87,000, respectively, were classified in noncurrent assets.
+The Company starts amortizing capitalized implementation costs when the systems are placed in production and ready for their intended use.
+Amortization expense for the years ended December 31, 2020, 2019 and 2018 was approximately \$100,000, \$16,000 and \$0, respectively, and is included in SG&A expenses.

-6. Commitments and Contingencies
+7. Commitments and Contingencies